asmeurer/blog/posts/what-happens-when-you-mess-with-hashing-in-python.md

 [<__main__.HashCache at 0x102c32050>, <__main__.HashCache at 0x102c32450>]
 ```

-Once we mutate `b` so that it compares equal to `a`, we start to have the same sort of issues that we had in example 3 with `AlwaysEqual`.
+Once we mutate `b` so that it compares equal to `a`, we start to have the same sort of issues that we had in example 3 with `AlwaysEqualHashable`.
 Let's look at an instant replay.

 ```py